 II.
 Privacy vs. Transparency

 Decentralized systems must deal with spam.
-Email spam used to a widespread problem (all profitable channels eventually become saturated) until (1) email reputation systems and (2) centralization.
+Email spam used to be a widespread problem (all profitable channels eventually become saturated) until (1) email reputation systems and (2) centralization.

-Blockchains provide a novel approach to spam through consensus algorithms like proof-of-work and proof-of-stake generate transaction fees.
+Blockchains provide a novel approach to spam through consensus algorithms like proof-of-work and proof-of-stake to generate transaction fees.

 Blockchains add transactions fees in exchange for avoiding the cost of reputation-building and centralization.

 Today, it's not difficult to run your own email server (I ran my own in college), but it is difficult to ensure your mail is reliably delivered.

 The cost of centralization doesn't show up as a monetary cost borne directly by the consumer– it manifests itself through the downsides of monopoly power – possibly fewer incentives to be efficient and lower consumer surplus.